Agency Papers

 The constitutional framework underlying every jurisdiction: composable Laws, language-specific enforcement kernels, and domain governance for governed autonomy.
 The Codex does not argue for governance.
 It specifies what governance requires — in terms precise enough to be evaluated, audited, and replayed.

 Eleven Laws in four groups.
 Three enforcement kernels.
 Four reference domain jurisdictions.
-Each implementation is evaluable against the nine criteria defined here.
+Each implementation is evaluable against the ten criteria defined in the Agency Paradox.

-Read the Codex → Full Spec · MacSweeney.Tech ↗
+Read the Codex → Law registry → Full Spec · MacSweeney.Tech ↗

 Derives from the Agency Paradox · MIT License